YataoZhang/vue-microfrontends/README.md

 # Vue Microfrontends

-This is a starter-kit / example repository for people who want to have multiple vue microfrontends coexist within a single page.
-Each of the vue applications was created by Vue CLI.

-It uses [single-spa](https://single-spa.js.org) to pull this off, which means that you can even add React, Angular, or other frameworks as additional microfrontends.

-## An important note
-This github repository has four projects all in one repo.
-But when you do this yourself, **you'll want to have one git repo per vue application**.
-The root-html-file project should also be in its own repo.
-This is what lets different teams and developers be in charge of different microfrontends.

 ## Local development -- one app at a time
 With single-spa, it is preferred to run `npm run serve` in only one single-spa application at a time, while using a deployed version of the other applications.
 This makes for an awesome developer experience where you can boot up just one